 You may be noticing a trend by now, but yes, participating in team sports can also facilitate all of the above; getting outside, exposure to daylight, the release of endorphins, socialisation, increased self-esteem and improved sleep quality.
-Participating in team sports may be difficult to achieve at the moment, for obvious reasons, but even if you enjoy more solo sports like weightlifting or running, then it’s worth getting involved with a local club, as the sense of community can help you keep your sanity during lockdown.
+Participating in team sports may be difficult to achieve at the moment, for obvious reasons, but even if you enjoy more solo sports like weightlifting or running, then it’s worth getting involved with a local club, as the sense of community, achievement and allow you to integrate after the slog of lockdown.

 Joining a local club for your favourite sport may even be the boost you need to take the next steps in your training, as they’re often packed with fanatics full of knowledge and coaches ready to share information – and progression in your sport can again help with feelings of self-efficacy and improved self-esteem.

 Activities like yoga can be more private and relaxed, or it can be whatever you want it to be – practicing more challenging forms of yoga, more akin to resistance training, or even by joining a community for socialisation.
 Yoga is the perfect activity for practicing mindfulness, so focus on your breathing and the movements of your body, ignoring anything else – this will help to reduce stress and improve clarity in your mind.

 Frequently Asked Questions

 How does exercise help anxiety?